Washing the paintbrushes thoroughly is an important task you should never miss – after you are done with your paint project.

 Particularly if it’s an oil-based paint on the bristles, you will first need to rinse them with the thinner solvent (or turpentine) and then place the brush in a tub of hot water.

 Make sure the water is not very hot as it can damage the bristles and roller cover.

 Washing can be done in two ways, i.e., by using containers or in the sink.

 When using a container, you will need at least two containers that are large enough to adjust the paint rollers in.

 - Fill one container with dish soap and a warm water solution.
 And the other one with just warm water.

-- Now hold the handle of the roller and put it in the soapy water, rub off the paint using your hands.
+- Now hold the roller handle and put it in soapy water; rub off the paint using your hands.